evantd/memoir/README.md

 memoir
 ======

-“a memoir is how one remembers one’s own life, while an autobiography is history, requiring research, dates, facts double-checked.” - Gore Vidal
+> a memoir is how one remembers one’s own life, while an autobiography is history, requiring research, dates, facts double-checked.
+> --- Gore Vidal